mayaprado/tweedr/README.md

-# tweedr
-React CRUD app - tweedr
+# React CRUD app - tweedr

+This app was built as a homework for Web Development Immersive.
+Wireframes were provided.

+Work on styling is in progress.